MariuszKaminski/Milestone-Project-1/README.md

 ### Target Audience (User needs):
 * New users - Individuals or groups of people who are looking for the right gym for them to meet and exercise together (check facilities, equipment, pricing, classes, personal training)
-* Returning users - people who want to book classes, upgade/downgrade membership, buy passes, leave feedback, get updates
+* Returning users - gym members who want to book classes, upgade/downgrade membership, buy passes, leave feedback, get updates

 ### User Stories:
 * As a new user I can easily navigate the website